faizwhb/faizwhb/content/project/semantic_segmentation/index.md

 #   Otherwise, set `slides = ""`.
 # slides: example
 ---
 How can we train an end-to-end model for semantic segmentation?
 What is the role of architecture and how can we improve to get high resolution prediction maps?
 How can we deal with resource constraint environments?
+How can we improve the predictions of the edge pixels?

 ### Starting References
 #### Standard Architectures